Walther Gerlach: During World War II

-In November 1939, he joined the Comerlin working group on ship degaussing and torpedo physics.
+In November 1939, he joined the ArbeitsGemeinschaft Cornelius working group on ship degaussing and torpedo physics.
 Other than his military research for the Kriegsmarine, he worked closely with Hitler's nuclear research adviser Rudolf Mentzel and other Nazi science policy-makers.

 On 2 December 1943, on Mentzel's initiative, Gerlach was appointed by the Reich Minister of Armaments and War Production Albert Speer as head of the physics section of the Reichsforschungsrat (RFR, Reich Research Council) ("the emperor of physics") and as the plenipotentiary of nuclear physics, replacing Abraham Esau.
 He established himself with his deputy Kurt Diebner in the Kaiser Wilhelm Institute for Physics in Berlin-Dahlem.
 Working within a budget of 3 million RM for 1944, he was due to send monthly progress reports on nuclear physics to Mentzel as his superior.
 In April 1944, he founded the Reichsberichte für Physik, which were official reports appearing as supplements to the Physikalische Zeitschrift.
 From April to September 1944, he negotiated with IG Farben a contract for the building of a heavy water production plant, and thwarted the company's attempt to patent the process.
 In June 1944, he took steps to concentrate personnel and funds on the nuclear power project, which remained a top priority, in accordance with Speer's decree.

 He is known to have worked in the uranium research laboratory in the basement of the secondary school at Stadtilm, where Diebner's team evacuated from Berlin in the autumn of 1944 and began to prepare a low-temperature experiment in a uranium machine without the use of heavy water.
 This led to the supposed nuclear weapons testing carried out in March 1945 at the Jonas Valley near the Ohrdruf concentration camp.

 As late as December 1944, he asserted to the Chief of the Party Chancellery Martin Bormann that nuclear power could influence the outcome of the war and that Germany had a "considerable advantage" over the rival United States programme.
-On 22 March 1945, following the Ohrdruf experiment, he was sent by the SS Reichsführer Heinrich Himmler to Bormann to personally report that the nuclear chain reaction had worked but no immediate military breakthrough was forthcoming.
+On 22 March 1945, following the Ohrdruf experiment, he was sent by the SS Reichsführer Heinrich Himmler to Bormann to personally report that the nuclear chain reaction had worked, but no immediate military breakthrough was forthcoming.

 His progress reports were seized by Alsos Mission's Samuel Goudsmit in Stadtilm on 12 April 1945.
 One of these mentioned the necessity of acquiring tons of uranium (for the uranium machines), which led Goudsmit to the erroneous conclusion that the Germans failed to understand the mechanism for an atomic bomb.
 Gerlach himself was captured by the American troops in Bavaria by 12 May 1945.

 From May 1945, he was interned in France and Belgium by British and American Armed Forces under Operation Alsos.
 From July 1945 to January 1946, he was detained in England at Farm Hall under Operation Epsilon, which interned 10 German scientists thought to have participated in the development of atomic weapons.